uncharted-recourse/manatee/README.md

 ## 2. FCN-LSTM Classifier

 This classifier connects an attention-based LSTM layer to multiple convolution and batch normalization layer sequences.
-The model originally comes from this paper: https://arxiv.org/abs/1801.04503 (Karim et al. 2018) and is implemented in this github repository: https://github.com/titu1994/LSTM-FCN.
+The model originally comes from this paper: https://arxiv.org/abs/1801.04503 (Karim et al. 2018) and is implemented in this public repository: https://github.com/titu1994/LSTM-FCN.
 New Knowledge's slighty edited implementation is avaiable here: https://github.com/NewKnowledge/LSTM-FCN.

+## 3. Robust Random Cut Forest for Streaming Anomaly Detection

+This method produces an anomaly score for a new observation according to the expected change in complexity (averaged across all trees in the forest) that results from attempting to insert the new observation into each tree.
+This complexity is inversely proportional to the depth of the inserted observation (observations closer to the root = more anomalous).
+The method was proposed by this paper: http://proceedings.mlr.press/v48/guha16.pdf and is implemented in this public repository: https://github.com/kLabUM/rrcf.
+New Knowledge's edited implementation is available here: https://github.com/NewKnowledge/rrcf.

 ## Training Data for Spam Classification Problem